The House on the Borderland: Plot summary

-A week later, he and Pepper explore the Pit that appears to be the source of the Swine-Things.
+A week later, he and Pepper explore the pit that appears to be the source of the swine-things.
 A tunnel leads to an immensely deep abyss.
-Water flows down the tunnel and the struggle of wading against it to get back out is exhausting.
-Two weeks afterwards the Pit has become a lake.
-He revisits a trap door in the Cellar, realizing that it opens to the bottomless abyss.
+Water flows down the tunnel, and the struggle of wading against it to get back out is exhausting.
+Two weeks afterwards the pit has become a lake.
+He revisits a trap door in the cellar, realizing that it opens to the bottomless abyss.

 Asleep in his study, the Recluse awakens into a place like a mist of light and meets his lost love.
 She calls the place the Sea of Sleep, and implores him to leave the evil House, but admits that they would never have met again had he been anywhere else.

 The journal starts again, with the passage of time increasing in speed.
-Days and nights pass more and more quickly, the Sun and Moon become flickers and years blur.
+Days and nights pass more and more quickly, the sun and moon become flickers and years blur.
 Pepper's body, then his own, crumble into dust.
-The House falls, the world fades, time slowly grinds to a halt and the Solar System ends with his perception of an immense green star, celestial globes, and another timeless meeting in the Sea of Sleep with the lost love.
-He is brought again to the Arena and into the great House.
+The house falls, the world fades, time slowly grinds to a halt and the Solar System ends with his perception of an immense green star, celestial globes, and another timeless meeting in the Sea of Sleep with the lost love.
+He is brought again to the arena and into the great house.
 He is again in his own study, with time running normally.

-The malicious Swine-creature from the Arena inflicts a luminous fungal growth on a dog and the Recluse is barely able to stop himself from letting it into the House.
-He has also contracted the disease, and the manuscript ends with the man in his study as the creature comes through the trap door in the Cellar.
+The malicious Swine-creature from the arena inflicts a luminous fungal growth on a dog, and the Recluse is barely able to stop himself from letting it into the house.
+He has also contracted the disease, and the manuscript ends with the man in his study as the creature comes through the trap door in the cellar.

 The two men recover from reading the journal and return to fishing, making no attempt to revisit the horrible pit.
 Their driver interviews an old man in the local village who remembers the evil house that everyone avoided had once been occupied by an unsociable old man and his elderly sister.
-Once a month, a man who told the villagers nothing took supplies to the house; years went by until suddenly that man excitedly reported that the house had disappeared and there was now a chasm where it had been.
+Once a month, a man who didn't speak to the villagers took supplies to the house; years went by until suddenly that man excitedly reported that the house had disappeared and there was now a chasm where it had been.